|

 Popular modern resolutions might include the promise to lose weight or quit smoking.

 The early Babylonian's most popular resolution was to return borrowed farm equipment.
+Times

 Square - New Year's Eve 1938